Judge Terminology

 - B&W: Bribery and Wagering.
 One of the infractions that players can commit at Competitive and Professional REL.
 See the IPG for more details.

 - CC: Community Consultant.
-Judge Academy's version of Regional Coordinators, no longer in existence.
+Judge Academy's old version of Regional Advocates.

 - CCTTCAP: An easy-to-remember mnemonic for the 7 layers: copy, control, text, type, color, abilities, power/toughness.